Joanna Brendon

 1990-Ongoing professional practice as visual artist

-2008-Workshops for Visually impaired visitors to The Wallace Collection
+2008-Workshops for Visually Impaired: The Wallace Collection

 2000-2010Chair - Artists at Home